sm17p/notion-like/README.md

 ### How?
 - Routing
     1. SPA
-      - Handled by Sveltekit
+      - Handled via Sveltekit
     2. Routes
         1. / - Start Page
         2. /<note_slug>/ - Editor for doc with it's id determined by `note_slug`
-            1. If `note_slug` is not present redirect to the start page
+            - If `note_slug` is not present redirect to the start page

 - Data
     1. Ropes vs gap buffers vs piece tables vs n-ary trees